Tekki/sql-ledger/doc/backup.md

 SQL format is created by SQL-Ledger itself.
 It is fragile, slow to restore and may result in empty tables if the database was modified by the user.

-Dump format is created by the external program `pg_dump` that is part of PostgreSQL.
+Dump format is created by the external program `pg_dump` that is part of the PostgreSQL client software.
 These backups are reliable and can be restored on PostgreSQL of the same or a newer version, if the user names and permissions are the same on both systems.
+If a remote database is used, ensure that `pg_dump` on the SQL-Ledger server is compatible with it.

 ### Encrypted Backups